 - To learn to perform minor procedures correctly (e.g. cast application, arthrocentesis, insertion of traction pins)

-All requests for rotation must be submitted to the Education Coordinator no later than the listed deadline for each rotation.
+All requests for rotations must be submitted to the Medical Student Education Coordinator no later than the listed deadline for each rotation.
 Rotations will be filled on a first-come, first-serve basis.
 Students will be notified of the details of their rotation within two weeks of the deadline date.

-Students will be assigned to rotate on one or two of the seven orthopaedic services in the Department of Orthopaedic Surgery at UT Southwestern Medical Center:
+Students will be assigned to rotate on one or two of the seven orthopedic services in the Department of Orthopaedic Surgery at UT Southwestern Medical Center:

 - Sports Medicine